Inability to navigate conflict productively can cost us tremendously:

 Teamwork & collaboration

 I guide my clients in up-leveling their interpersonal relationships — to incorporate greater connection, clarity and compassion into their workplaces — in order to maximize the impact they seek to make in the world.

 To skillfully respond to the greatest challenges of our time, leaders must powerfully convey their vision, embody integrity, master the skills of communication and cooperation, become flexible at seeing multiple perspectives, and know how to build trusting, resilient relationships.

 I specialize in:

 I am whole-heartedly committed to serving people who wish to embrace inner transformation and upgrade their capacity for skillful outer action.

 If you want to know how this will help you move the needle on what matters most to you,

 feel free to get in touch.

-I'm a coach, peace specialist and co-author of
+I'm a conflict consultant, leadership coach, and co-author of the book

 I started my career as a lawyer in London and Singapore, where I cut my teeth in the fields of litigation and arbitration, learning how to negotiate high-value, high-stakes disputes in international and corporate fields.
 But I soon realized that I was not satisfied with these ways of resolving conflict that, by design, could only deliver win/lose outcomes that privileged one side over the other.